What Is a Migraine Hangover?

-It can last anywhere from a few hours to more than a day after the headache goes away.
-Postdromes don’t always come, but experts believe they do happen up to 80% of the time.
+A migraine hangover, also called postdrome, is the last stage of a migraine.
+It can linger a few hours to more than a day after the headache goes away.
+Postdromes don’t always come, but experts believe that they happen up to 80% of the time.

 There’s also no way to know how intense your postdrome will be.
 It isn’t necessarily linked to how severe your migraine is.

-So how do you know if you’re having a postdrome?
+How do you know if you’re having postdrome?
 Symptoms vary, but you might be:

 - Unable to concentrate

 - In a general bad mood

 You might also notice physical symptoms, like:

 Researchers don’t think one single thing causes postdrome.
 It’s part of the migraine itself, as it affects systems all over your body.